The best afternoon teas in London

 The Ivy Asia, across London

-The famed Asian restaurant in Mayfair, Chelsea and St Paul’s, which is part of The Ivy Collection, has launched its Sakura afternoon tea just in time for the celebratory week.
-Coupled with a glass of Perrier Jouet champagne, sample some of the brand’s delectable small dishes and popular sweet bites – think aromatic duck spring rolls, vegetable dumplings and spicy avocado maki roll, and finish off with our warm passionfruit and coconut doughnuts and mochi – while taking in the signature green marble flooring and oriental furnishings.
+The famed Asian restaurant in Mayfair, Chelsea and St Paul’s, which is part of The Ivy Collection, launched its afternoon tea last year to put an eastern twist on the classic offering.
+Coupled with a glass of Perrier Jouet champagne, sample some of the brand’s delectable small dishes and popular sweet bites – think aromatic duck spring rolls, vegetable dumplings and spicy avocado maki roll, and finish off with our warm passionfruit and coconut doughnuts – while taking in the signature green marble flooring and oriental furnishings.

 The Kensington, South Kensington